 “I’m down from Auckland for a couple of days with my owners.
 I used to live round these parts and we own a holiday home on the water.
 In some ways I wish we were staying longer but we fly out later this morning.”

 He strutted to the edge of the deck and looked out over the fence.
-“Jeez the old place hasn’t changed much, has it?
-I see you’ve got a petrol station going in next door.
-You can’t argue that this has got to be a good thing regardless of whether or not you’re in favour of fossil fuels.
+“Jeez the old place hasn’t changed in any way, shape or form, has it?
+Although you can’t argue that the petrol station next door has got to be a good thing regardless of what your stance is on fossil fuels.
 The place looked like it was in danger of becoming overrun by hippies and greenies.”

 “You flew down?” gasped Ron, obviously seriously impressed, but the interloper ignored this question and jerked his head toward me instead.